Mental Health Training

 ASIST is recognized by Canadian Accreditation Council Of Human Services (CACOHS) and the Association of Social Work Boards (ASWB).
 Participants who have a current ASIST certificate can obtain 14 hours of Category A professional development credits.
 If you do not belong to ASWB, please check with your professional association to see if this training is eligible for continuing education/professional development credits.

-To be added to the general waitlist for future dates:
+To register or to be added to the general waitlist for future dates:

 - U of L Staff, Faculty, currently registered students (internal) : email counselling.services@uleth.ca